-Her work has been published in top-tier peer-reviewed journals such as New Media & Society, Journalism & Mass Communication Quarterly, Journal of Broadcasting & Electronic Media, Decision Support Systems, Computers in Human Behavior, Journal of Interactive Marketing, International Journal of Advertising, and International Journal of Communication among others.
+Her work has been published in top-tier peer-reviewed journals such as New Media & Society, Journal of Advertising, Journal of Interactive Marketing, Journalism & Mass Communication Quarterly, Digital Journalism, Journal of Broadcasting & Electronic Media, Decision Support Systems, and International Journal of Communication among others.
 At USC Annenberg, she teaches “Strategic Public Relations Research, Analysis and Insights” and “Strategic Public Relations: An Introduction.”

 Prior to joining USC, she was an assistant professor in the Greenlee School of Journalism and Communication at Iowa State University.
-Before that, she was a post-doctoral research associate in the Spiegel Digital and Database Research Center in the Medill School of Journalism, Media, Integrated Marketing Communications at Northwestern University.
-She earned her PhD in media, technology and society (MTS) from the School of Communication at Northwestern University.
-She double-majored in linguistics and communication and has an MA in communication from Seoul National University.
+Before that, she was a Post-Doctoral Research Associate in the Spiegel Research Center in the Medill School of Journalism, Media, Integrated Marketing Communications at Northwestern University.
+She earned her PhD in Media, Technology and Society (MTS) from the School of Communication at Northwestern University.
+She double-majored in Linguistics and Communication and has an MA in Communication from Seoul National University.

 Awards and honors:

-Research Fellowship Grant, American Academy of Advertising (2020).
+AAA Research Fellowship Grant, American Academy of Advertising (2020)

-Faculty Fellow, National Association of Television Program Executives (2018).
+NATPE Faculty Fellow, National Association of Television Program Executives (2018)